Artographer: a Curatorial Interface for Art Space Exploration: Findings

 \subsubsection{Exploring at the margins.}

 Most (>80\%) of the artworks in the dataset are placed in the center 70\% of the spatial map--- yet participants collected a disproportionate number of artworks from its marginal edges (See Figure \ref{fig:outliers}).
-For some participants, this style of exploration was intentional: P4 described an interest in ‘the outer fringes' and others (P6, P10, P16, P19) intentionally avoided map’s center.
+For some participants, this style of exploration was intentional: P4 described an interest in ‘the outer fringes' and others (P6, P10, P16, P19) intentionally avoided the map’s center.
 (The center is densely populated with Western portraiture, reflecting its over-representation in the WikiArt dataset, and in many historical art collections.) \begin{quote} ``I'm trying to stray away from, like, faces.
 Once I get to the faces, which I've kind of hit now, I have to leave.''
-(P10) \end{quote} P16, an art historian, aptly notes how data-driven spatial visualizations can reveal marginalization, and the issues that might arise: \begin{quote} ``I'm very interested in the, like, center and periphery dynamic that's happening here... almost any collection you get is gonna put all your non-Western art around the edges, which means you get much less, like, vigorous and interesting connections between it and other things...''
-(P16) \end{quote} ‘Fringe’ regions present a sparsity of shallow relationships, and risk misrepresenting what is actually a richly diverse group of artworks as reductively similar.
+(P10) \end{quote} P16, an art historian, aptly notes how data-driven spatial visualizations can reveal and reenact patterns of marginalization, and the dynamics that might arise: \begin{quote} ``I'm very interested in the, like, center and periphery dynamic that's happening here... almost any collection you get is gonna put all your non-Western art around the edges, which means you get much less, like, vigorous and interesting connections between it and other things...''
+(P16) \end{quote} ‘Fringe’ regions present a sparsity of relationships, and risk presenting richly diverse sets of artworks as if they are reductively similar.
 When AI models are used to automate art curation, these issues \textit{implicitly} impact viewers' experiences.
-Our participants' behavior shows that when this marginalia is made explicitly accessible, users \textit{choose} to prod at these edges, and more often find things of interest there.
+Our participants' behavior shows that when this marginalia is made literally and explicitly accessible, users \textit{choose} to prod at these edges, and often find things of interest to them there.